-U.S. Selling Restrictions: Regulation S, Category 2.
-TEFRA C or D or TEFRA not
+U.S. Selling Restrictions:

+Regulation S, Category 2.
+TEFRA C or D or TEFRA not applicable, as specified in the applicable Pricing Supplement.

 FORM OF THE NOTES

 The Notes of each Series (as defined under "Terms and Conditions of the Notes") will be in either bearer form, with or without interest coupons (Coupons) attached, or registered form, without Coupons attached.
 Both Bearer Notes and Registered Notes will be issued outside the United States to non-U.S. persons in reliance on Regulation S under the Securities Act (Regulation S).